S4 method for class 'GRaster'

 Details

-When projecting a raster, the "fallback" methods in GRASS module r.import are actually used, even though the method argument takes the strings specifying non-fallback methods.
-See the manual page for the r.import GRASS module.
+When projecting a raster, the "fallback" methods in GRASS tool r.import are actually used, even though the method argument takes the strings specifying non-fallback methods.
+See the manual page for the r.import GRASS tool.

 See also